wp-plugins/ose-firewall/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Centrora Security™ - part of Better WordPress Security™ Project, a WordPress Firewall plugin to protect your website against hacking, virus and spam.
+Centrora Security™ - a WordPress Firewall Security plugin to protect your website from hacking, virus and spam.
+Strongly recommended for every WordPress sites that often got attacked or infected by hackers.

 == Description ==